andrewmcdan/Survival-Guide/book/part-04-shelter-fire-and-thermal-management/02-emergency-shelter-types.md

 - Snow trench: Dig a narrow trench just longer than you; roof with skis/branches and a tarp/snow blocks; cover with ≥30–60 cm of snow.
 Add a small vent hole.
 - Quinzhee (snow mound): Pile snow into a dome; let sinter 60–90 minutes; tunnel in and hollow to 30–40 cm wall thickness (check with sticks).
 Cut a vent; raise a sleeping platform above floor to trap cold air.
 - Entrances: Small, low entrance on leeward side; create a cold‑air sump near the door.

+💡 Tip: Smooth the interior ceiling of snow shelters to reduce dripping as it warms.

 ⚠️ Caution: Collapse risk.
 Probe roof regularly; never build where roof failure buries you in hazard (tree wells, over streams).
 Keep a shovel inside.